AprilQx/data_science_project/readme.md

 * Recommendation Ranking: Ranked ZIP codes by overall similarity score, with adjustments for strategic considerations

 ##  Reproducing the Analysis
-* Run the tj_eda.ipynb notebook and data_visualization.ipynb for exploratory analysis and visualization
+* Run the tj_EDA.ipynb notebook and data_visualization.ipynb for exploratory analysis and visualization
 * Run the TJ_Rec.ipynb notebook to generate recommendations Interactive maps are saved as HTML files in the output directory
 * LaTeX report can be compiled from the report directory